SumoLogic/sumologic-documentation/docs/manage/security/access-keys.md

 To create your own access keys:

-1. In the Sumo Logic web app, click your name in the left-nav and open the **Preferences** page.
+1. In Sumo Logic, click your name in the left-nav and open the **Preferences** page.
 1. In the **My Access Keys** section, click **+ Add Access Key**.

     ![access-key-preferences-page-2.png](/img/security/access-key-preferences-page-2.png)